 When Brecksville touched the mat, the energy was already noticeable.
 Their spirits were high, and they were ready to go.
 They brought as much or more energy than any other team there.
 Junior Veronica Yakushchenko says, “The teammates and the community, all uplift everyone and encourage each other.
 We also remind each other that it is only a two minute thirty second routine, so we can put our all onto that mat.”

 The Bees may have only had two minutes and thirty seconds for their routine, but it was remarkable, especially the tumbling.
 In the routine they had 15 running passes.
-So many of the girls, and especially Nathaniel killed their passes.
+So many of the girls, and especially Nathaniel Lindemeyer killed their passes.
 They were loud and had the crowd engaged.
 The Bees really gave it their all for this competition.

 Competition cheer can be very challenging.
 The hardest thing though is timing.
 “Making sure everything and everyone is doing the same thing the same way at the same time is difficult,” says Dickey.